softwareunderground/swung-org/proposals/02_birs-financial-support.md

 would like to provide financial support to participants that might encounter difficulties ensuring the fundings to cover the costs of attending the workshop.
-Participants that identify themselves as members of an underrepresented group within geosciences and STEM will be prioritized to receive financial support.

 The goals of this workshop are very aligned with the ones of Software Underground.
-We consider this will be a very valuable event for the Fatiando and SimPEG projects, and for the broader geoscientific community.
+We consider this will be a very valuable event for the Fatiando and SimPEG projects, for Software Underground, and for the broader geoscientific community.

 ## Detailed description